5tefan543/CTCS_05/README.md

 > **Authors:** Adrian Sampson, Wonsun Ahn, Jonathan Grier, Jason Clemons, and Dan Grossman
 > **DOI:** [https://doi.org/10.1145/1993498.1993518](https://doi.org/10.1145/1993498.1993518)

-The repository was created for a Proseminar at the **University of Innsbruck** and is intended solely for **educational purposes**.
-It includes all the necessary components to replicate and understand the type-checking and approximate computing systems described in the paper.

-This repository was created for a Proseminar at the **University of Innsbruck**.
-It serves as a comprehensive setup for exploring the implementations and concepts described in the paper linked above.
-The project combines tools and frameworks to help understand approximate computing and type systems in practice.
+This repository was created for a **Proseminar at the University of Innsbruck** and is intended solely for **educational purposes**.
+It provides a comprehensive setup to replicate and explore the implementations and concepts described in the linked paper.
+By combining tools and frameworks, the repository helps understand approximate computing and type-checking systems.

 ---